Entropy production of active particles in underdamped regime: Unconfined environment

-In general, if a process is a sum of two independent random processes, $Z=X+Y$, each process corresponding to the distribution $p_X$ and $p_Y$, then the distribution of the process $Z$ is a convolution of the two distributions: $p_Z(z) = \int^{\infty}_{-\infty} dz'\, p_X(z') p_Y(z-z')$.
-The convolution in Eq. (\ref{eq:pv-gen}) is the reflection of independence of thermal fluctuations and active motion in unconfined environment.

 A similar convolution formula has recently been determined for active particles in a harmonic trap \cite{Frydel22c}.
-Since the Langevin equation in (\ref{eq:Langevin}) can be interpreted as the Langevin equation for an active particle in a harmonic trap in the overdamped regime, we expect an analogous convolution relation to apply in this case.
+Since the Langevin equation in (\ref{eq:Langevin-0}) for an unconstrained environment, ${\bf F}=0$, can be interpreted as the Langevin equation for an active particle in a harmonic trap in the overdamped regime, we expect an analogous convolution relation to apply in this case.